Adding content to a document

 Now, insert the usage statistics for the browsers previously defined for the list in the document:

 To make page or line breaks, use addBreak:

 You just need to indicate the type of break, ‘line’ or ‘page’, and the number of breaks to apply.

 For adding a link, use the addLink method:

-The options array defines the link destination and the text properties, as well as the text used as a link in the first paragraph.
+The options array defines the link destination and the text properties.

 Here's a simple example:

-This method links the text to the URL www.phpdocx.com with a color and no underline.
+This code links the text to the URL www.phpdocx.com with a color and no underline.

 Adding WordFragments is possible both for tables and lists.
 It allows to create and insert values with many styles and contents.